Uganda Adoption Overview

 International Program Team Lead: Alexis Sullivan

-Children Available: 6 months-12 years old at time of referral
+Children Available: 6 months to 12 years old at time of referral

 Parent Requirements: 25 to 55 years old.
 55 and over considered on a case by case basis.
 Couples married at least 2 years or single women.
 Orphanages require a religious statement and a referral from the family’s place of worship.